Lemon-Blueberry Swirl Ice Cream

 Lemon Ice Cream

-Place a 1-quart container in the freezer to chill.
+Place a one quart container in the freezer to chill.

 Using a fine mesh sieve, strain the custard into a bowl, pressing to extract the juices from the zest.
 Whisk in vanilla and heavy cream.
 Cover and chill until until the mixture is cold.